 Shared Use Playbook

 ChangeLab Solutions developed the Shared Use Playbook for public health advocates, community leaders, and local government officials who want to learn more about implementing shared use agreements.
-This new Playbook compiles many of our tools and resources for formalizing shared use agreements into one comprehensive guide.
-In addition to highlighting real-world examples, the Playbook discusses the various benefits that shared use can have for a community’s health:
+This new playbook compiles many of our tools and resources for formalizing shared use agreements into one comprehensive guide.
+In addition to highlighting real-world examples, the playbook discusses the benefits that shared use can have for a community’s health:

 - Regular physical activity is crucial for the prevention and control of chronic disease.

 - Access to nutritious food through shared use community gardens and farmers markets helps address obesity, hunger, and poor nutrition.

 - Shared use agreements maximize the impact of existing facilities; they are an efficient and economical use of resources.

 For questions about adapting our shared use resources for your local needs, please contact us or a local attorney.